 2nd Place Team: ABA Client Counseling Competition, February 2012 (Kathleen Flavin and Eliana Maruri)

 3rd Place Advocate/Client Pair: International Law School Mediation Tournament, February 2015 (Karen Andreas and Lauren Scroggs)

 4th Place Team: ABA Regional Negotiation Competition, November 2011 (Letty Aguilar and Amir Befroui)

-Winning students Sherin Daniel and Lucia Regalado with coach Debra Berman, Associate Director of the Frank Evans Center for Conflict Resolution
+Winning students Sherin Daniel and Lucia Regalado with coach Debra Berman, Director of the Frank Evans Center for Conflict Resolution